telerik/blazor-docs/components/splitter/overview.md

 ## Orientation

-The Splitter panes can be stacked horizontally or vertically.
+The Splitter panes can stack horizontally or vertically.
 [Read more about how to configure the Splitter orientation...]({%slug splitter-orientation%})

 ## State